-Medical Students Pay It Forward to Healthcare Providers During the COVID-19 Pandemic
+Ross Students Pay It Forward to Front Line Workers During the COVID-19 Pandemic

 They may be temporarily benched but this newlywed couple found a way to get back in the medical game.
 Ross University School of Medicine (RUSM) fourth-year medical students Yasmine Bargoti-Gosey and Bobby Gosey usually spend their days on clinical rotations at St. Joseph Mercy Oakland Hospital in Michigan.
 But since the COVID-19 pandemic, their routines are anything but normal.